-The use of a leader is not required.
-If one is used, it must meet the following specifications: The length of the leader is the overall length including any lure, hook arrangement or other device, and is measured to the bend of the last hook.
+If a leader is used, it must meet the following specifications: The length of the leader is the overall length including any lure, hook arrangement or other device, and is measured to the bend of the last hook.
 The leader must be connected to the line with a snap, knot, splice, swivel or other device.
 Holding devices are prohibited.
 There are no regulations regarding the material or strength of the leader.

-Saltwater species: In all line classes up to and including 20lb (10 kg), the leader shall be limited to 15 feet (4.57 meters).
-The combined length of the double line and leader shall not exceed 20 feet (6.1 meters).
+Saltwater species: In all line classes up to and including 10 kilograms (20 pounds), the leader shall be limited to 4.57 meters (15 feet).
+The combined length of the double line and leader shall not exceed 6.1 meters (20 feet).
+The leader on all classes of tackle over 10 kilograms (20 pounds) shall be limited to 9.14 meters (30 feet).
+The combined length of the double line and leader shall be limited to 12.19 meters (40 feet).

-The leader on all classes of tackle over 20lb (10 kg) shall be limited to 30 feet (9.14 meters).
-The combined length of the double line and leader shall be limited to 40 feet (12.19 meters).
-Freshwater species: The leader on all classes of tackle shall be limited to 6 feet (1.82 meters).
-The combined length of the double line and leader shall not exceed 10 feet (3.04 meters).
+Freshwater species: The leader on all classes of tackle shall be limited to 1.82 meters (6 feet).
+The combined length of the double line and leader shall not exceed 3.04 meters (10 feet).